vanboefer/lint_ii/index.md

 #### Choice of corpus

-LiNT-II calculates word frequencies from [SUBTLEX-NL (Keuleers et al. 2010)](https://link.springer.com/article/10.3758/brm.42.3.643): a corpus of Dutch subtitles, which contains about 40 million words.
+LiNT-II calculates word frequencies from [SUBTLEX-NL](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/subtlex_wordfreq.parquet) ([Keuleers et al. 2010](https://link.springer.com/article/10.3758/brm.42.3.643)): a corpus of Dutch subtitles, which contains about 40 million words.
 This corpus was chosen for the original LiNT after elaborate analysis and consideration; for details, please refer to the [T-Scan manual](https://raw.githubusercontent.com/CentreForDigitalHumanities/tscan/master/docs/tscanhandleiding.pdf) and [Pander Maat \& Dekker 2016](https://lint.hum.uu.nl/assets/pander-maat-en-dekker-2016.pdf).

-For LiNT-II, we also experimented with using frequencies from [wordfreq](https://github.com/rspeer/wordfreq) instead of SUBTLEX-NL.
+> During the development of LiNT-II, we also experimented with using frequencies from [wordfreq](https://github.com/rspeer/wordfreq) instead of SUBTLEX-NL.
 The [wordfreq](https://github.com/rspeer/wordfreq) corpus is a lot bigger and contains multiple genres: SUBTLEX-NL, OpenSubtitles, Wikipedia, NewsCrawl, GlobalVoices, Web text (OSCAR), Twitter.
-However, [wordfreq](https://github.com/rspeer/wordfreq) frequencies gave lower results when [fitting the model]() on comprehension data.
+However, [wordfreq](https://github.com/rspeer/wordfreq) frequencies gave lower results when [fitting the model](#formula-scores-and-diffculty-levels) on comprehension data.
 This suggests that SUBTLEX-NL might be a better approximation of spoken language than a bigger corpus that contains a lot of written language like news and Wikipedia.

 It is important to note that any corpus captures language use only partially.
-Since the SUBTLEX-NL corpus is based on Dutch subtitles for English-speaking shows, some words that are common in a Dutch-speaking context might be a lot less frequent there (e.g., *fietser* "cyclist").
+Since the SUBTLEX-NL corpus is based on Dutch subtitles for English-speaking shows, some words that are common in a Dutch-speaking context might be less frequent there (e.g., *fietser* "cyclist").
 In addition, the shows are from the years 2000-2010; new words from the last 15 years (*Instagram*, *covid*) are not in the corpus.
 Additional corrections were applied to address some of these issues, as described [below](#corrections-and-exceptions).

 #### What do the values mean?